metaterminal/metaterminal.fyi/content/blog/murder-on-the-overland-limited.md

 “Adamson’s, actually.”

 “Makes no difference to anyone.
 Yes, I know.
 I know that bolstering Southern and Union Pacific will set you back.
-I know that the moment those men aren’t tied up fighting the brotherhoods they’ll push back against Adamson and Kettner and whoever else.
+I know that the second those men aren’t tied up fighting the brotherhoods they’ll push back against Adamson and Kettner and whoever else.
 Wilson, too, it wouldn’t surprise me.
 I know the men and women working up and down this line don’t want me delivering this evidence tomorrow in court.
 It wouldn’t even surprise me if the engineer got wind of it somehow and stopped this train.
 But it’s my job, and I’ll do it, because if I don’t do it then someone else will.”

 “And if you don’t?”